-I've been a freelancer since mid-2011 and I've really enjoyed the broad exposure to new game teams and new codebases.
-I'm available for on-site contract work.
+I've recently been working as a freelancer at various game studios.
+I've really enjoyed the broad exposure to new game teams and new codebases.
 My areas of expertise:

 4+ years Havok Physics experience, collision detection, character movement, ragdoll, IK; I've written my own physics simulator, as well